tenet-org/tenet-docs/docs/tenet-stablecoin-protocol/stability-pool-and-liquidations.md

     - The price of the underlying LSD asset is initially obtained from our customized Chainlink price feed.

 2. **Ratio Computations**:
-    - The ratio between the value of LSD and TLSD is calculated via the function `TLSD.totalAssets() / TLSD.totalSupply()` executed on the TLSD contract.
+    - The ratio between the value of LSD and tLSD is calculated via the function `TLSD.totalAssets() / TLSD.totalSupply()` executed on the tLSD contract.
-    - The ratio between the value of TLSD and wTLSD is computed through the function `wTLSD.totalAssets() / wTLSD.totalSupply()` carried out on the wTLSD contract.
+    - The ratio between the value of tLSD and wTLSD is computed through the function `wTLSD.totalAssets() / wTLSD.totalSupply()` carried out on the wTLSD contract.

 3. **Final Price Calculation**:
     - Our Solidity smart contract, known as `ERC4626PriceAggregator`, processes these ratios and the base LSD price to derive the final wTLSD price.